kkuzniar/language_pl_pl/README.md

 # Version & progress
 This translation is generated from the branch [Head](https://crowdin.com/project/magento-2/pl#/Head) at Crowdin and based on the Magento 2.2.0 sourcefiles.
-There have been  7704 strings translated of the 8763 strings in the Magento source.
+There have been  7744 strings translated of the 8763 strings in the Magento source.

 Translation progress:![Progress](http://progressed.io/bar/88)

-# Instalation
+# Installation
 **Please select the git branch appropriate for your magento version from this repo.**
 ## Via composer
 To install this translation package with composer you need access to the command line of your server and you need to have [Composer](https://getcomposer.org).